On the (Classical and Quantum) Fine-Grained Complexity of Approximate CVP and Max-Cut: Preliminaries

 \subsection{Fine-grained complexity}

 The ultimate goal of complexity research is to prove lower bounds on the computational resources needed to solve computational problems; however, proving lower bounds unconditionally has been difficult in practice.
 Fine-grained complexity approaches this difficulty by focusing on studying how the lower bounds of different problems relate to each other instead.
-The main tool of fine-grained complexity is the \emph{fine-grained reduction}, which, informally, is a reduction from a problem $P_\mathrm{from}$ to a problem $P_\mathrm{to}$ that is so small and fast that any improved upper-bound on $P_\mathrm{to}$ is also an improved upper-bound on $P_\mathrm{from}$ (see the survey \cite{Vas15} for formal definitions).
+The main tool of fine-grained complexity is the \emph{fine-grained reduction}, which, informally, is a reduction from a problem $P_\mathrm{from}$ to a problem $P_\mathrm{to}$ that is so small and fast that any improved upper-bound on $P_\mathrm{to}$ is also an improved upper-bound on $P_\mathrm{from}$ (see \cref{subsec:reduction-size-general} for what makes a reduction more or less fine-grained, and see the survey \cite{Vas15} for formal definitions).

 If one is confident about a conjectured lower bound on one problem, then fine-grained reductions from that problem allow one to conjecture lower bounds for other problems with similar confidence.
 One longstanding conjecture is that the naive search algorithm for \ksat is optimal; this conjecture has been formulated in different ways over the years (for example, in \cite{SH90} and \cite{IP99}) and is now known as the Strong Exponential Time Hypothesis (SETH).
 This is the go-to conjecture for showing that a problem requires strongly exponential time.
 Below we reproduce the conjecture as it is formulated in \cite{Vas15}, where the classical Word RAM model with $O(\log n)$ bit words is assumed.